 COMPLETENESS REVIEW: N.J.A.C.
 17:30-7.1(b) establishes the necessary submissions that an ATC must provide to the Commission in order to be considered for engaging in the cultivation, manufacturing, retailing, wholesaling, distributing, or delivery of cannabis items for personal use.
 The chart below outlines the required documents for submission to the CRC for ATC expansion and whether the documents were received by the CRC.
-A response of "Y" indicates that a document was received.
+A response of "Y" indicates that a document was received but does not mean that the submission is satisfactory.

-REQUIRED DOCUMENTATION SUBMISSION RECEIVED (Y/N) A letter of intent notifying the Commission of the licenses sought by the ATC Y Municipal approval of each class of license sought by the ATC, including: Y (see below) The ordinance(s) adopted by the municipality authorizing the operation of each class of cannabis business license being Y sought by the ATC, or a statement explaining that there exists no municipal ordinance prohibiting the class of cannabis business license and, thus, all classes are allowed An attestation by the ATC that, as a condition of licensure, it Y shall comply with all restrictions on the location, manner, and times of operation of cannabis businesses established by the municipality; Zoning approval, a resolution from the municipality's governing body, or a letter from the highest-ranking Y municipal official, as applicable, that authorizes the ATC to engage in the cultivation, manufacturing, retailing, wholesaling, distributing, or delivery of cannabis items at the ATCs current premises A certification to the Commission that the alternative treatment Y center has sufficient quantities of medical cannabis and medical cannabis products available to meet the reasonably anticipated needs of registered qualifying patients A certification to the Commission that the alternative treatment center shall not make operational changes that reduce access to Y medical cannabis for current and newly registered qualifying patients in order to operate a cannabis establishment or delivery service.
-Such certification shall include a detailed plan for prioritizing and meeting the needs of registered qualifying patients A list of owners, principals, management services contractors, Y financial sources, and vendor-contractors associated with the proposed cultivation, manufacturing, retailing, wholesaling, distributing, or delivery of cannabis items, as applicable An attestation signed by a bona fide labor organization stating that Y the ATC has entered into a labor peace agreement with such bona fide labor organization Any other information the Commission deems relevant in determining whether to accept the ATC's certifications
+REQUIRED DOCUMENTATION SUBMISSION RECEIVED (Y/N)

+A letter of intent notifying the Commission of the licenses sought by the ATC Y Municipal approval of each class of license sought by the ATC, including: Y (see below) The ordinance(s) adopted by the municipality authorizing the operation of each class of cannabis business license being sought by the ATC, or a statement explaining that there exists no municipal ordinance prohibiting the class of cannabis business license and, thus, all classes are allowed Y An attestation by the ATC that, as a condition of licensure, it shall comply with all restrictions on the location, manner, and times of operation of cannabis businesses established by the municipality; Y Zoning approval, a resolution from the municipality's governing body, or a letter from the highest-ranking municipal official, as applicable, that authorizes the ATC to engage in the cultivation, manufacturing, retailing, wholesaling, distributing, or delivery of cannabis items at the ATCs current premises Y A certification to the Commission that the alternative treatment center has sufficient quantities of medical cannabis and medical cannabis products available to meet the reasonably anticipated needs of registered qualifying patients Y A certification to the Commission that the alternative treatment center shall not make operational changes that reduce access to medical cannabis for current and newly registered qualifying patients in order to operate a cannabis establishment or delivery service.
+Such certification shall include a detailed plan for prioritizing and meeting the needs of registered qualifying patients Y A list of owners, principals, management services contractors, financial sources, and vendor-contractors associated with the proposed cultivation, manufacturing, retailing, wholesaling, distributing, or delivery of cannabis items, as applicable Y An attestation signed by a bona fide labor organization stating that the ATC has entered into a labor peace agreement with such bona fide labor organization Y A social equity plan in accordance with N.J.A.C.
+17:30-9.4(e) to make a good faith effort to recruit and employ, or contract with as vendor-contractors, persons who would otherwise qualify for the provisions at N.J.A.C.
+17:30-6.6(a)1 or 2 Y

+Any other information the Commission deems relevant in determining whether to accept the ATC's certifications